 The library has eight computers which patrons may use for word processing and internet access.

-The library has a collection of audiobooks on cassette and CD.
+The library has a collection of audiobooks on CDs.
 Great to listen to while traveling, doing work around the house or relaxing.

 Informal groups which meet monthly to discuss books which have been chosen by the members.